 - (A) Upon award of a contract by the city council that includes goals or subgoals that are met, the goals or subgoals become covenants of performance by the contractor in favor of the City. - (B) All contractors shall provide subcontractor payment information to the City with each request for payment submitted to the City.
 The director shall monitor subcontractor participation during the course of the contract and shall have reasonable access to all contract-related documentation held by the contractor, as established by rule. - (C) All consultants shall provide subconsultant payment information to the City with each request for payment/invoice submitted to the City.
 The director shall monitor subconsultant participation during the course of the contract and shall have reasonable access to all contract-related documentation held by the prime consultant, as established by rule. - (D) Prior to contract closeout by the contract awarding authority, project manager, or contract manager, the director shall evaluate the contractor's fulfillment of the contracted goals or subgoals, taking into account all approved substitutions, terminations and changes to the contract's scope of work.
-Should the director find the contractor to have fulfilled the contracted goals, the director shall so state in writing to the contractor, the contract Awarding Authority, and the project or contract manager.
-Should the director find the contractor has not fulfilled the contracted goals or subgoals, the director shall provide the reasons for such conclusion and recommend an appropriate adverse decision in writing to the Purchasing Office with copies to the contractor, the contract awarding authority, the project manager, and the contract manager. adverse decisions under this section will follow the procedure found in Section 2-9B-16.
+If the director finds the contractor fulfilled the contracted goals or subgoals, the director shall so state in writing to the contractor, the contract awarding authority, and the project or contract manager.
+If the director finds the contractor has not fulfilled the contracted goals or subgoals, the director shall provide the reasons for such conclusion and recommend an appropriate adverse decision in writing to the purchasing office with copies to the contractor, the contract awarding authority, the project manager, and the contract manager.
+Adverse decisions under this section will follow the procedure found in Section 2-9B-16.